GraphSAINT/GraphSAINT/README.md

 *NOTE*: For all methods compared in the paper (GraphSAINT, GCN, GraphSAGE, FastGCN, S-GCN, AS-GCN, ClusterGCN), sampling or clustering is **only** performed during training.
-To obtain the validation / test set accuracy, we run the full batch GCN on the full graph (training + validation + test nodes), and calculate F1 score only for the validation / test nodes.
+To obtain the validation / test set accuracy, we run the full batch GNN on the full graph (training + validation + test nodes), and calculate F1 score only for the validation / test nodes.
+See also issue #11.